 As early as 10 years ago, the Philippines was not the country you would think of when hearing the word outsourcing.
 Fast-forward to today and the Philippines has become the place to be when it comes to offshore, outsourcing services.
+Below are the top 5 reasons to outsource to the Philippines.

 More and more companies are choosing to outsource to the Philippines.
 In fact, the country has tripled its global market share of BPO business since 2004, from 4% to 12.3%, and it’s expected to grow even more in the next decade.
 The industry’s been a boon for the Philippines as well, with BPO now encompassing the nation’s largest source of private employment and the second-largest contributor to foreign exchange earnings.